Code-Institute-Submissions/CI_MS3/README.md

 [The JQuery method used in this Code Institute project by deevdz](https://github.com/Code-Institute-Submissions/deevdz-milestone-project-3) was adapted to dynamically add and delete input fields for add and edit recipe forms.

+[The Python solution by MatthewYong in This Code Institute Project](https://github.com/MatthewYong/recipes-connected/blob/master/app.py) for listing recipes by category and user recipes for Profile page were adapted for this project.

 **Content**

 This readme is similar in structure and language to the readme files of my previous projects.
 Inspiration for some sections and testing was drawn from the Code Institute project readmes